 - Daily monitoring of each panels performance.
 This unique monitoring aspect is prized within the industry and allows the PV owner to monitor and analyse performance over the day, month, year and lifetime – an analytical and engineer’s wet dream.

 Solar Edge which is today commonly sold as aftermarket additions can only be worth the extra expense when used on the right occasions at the right price and only during the original installation process.
 However, spending thousands of pounds to upgrade an existing already commissioned and fully operational PV system is simply not worth it!

 If I was Installing today and if money isn’t a problem, I would entirely go for the microinverter system, just for its ability to the monitor panels individually.
 However, if you’re not as nerdy as me, then a standard string inverter will do the job adequately in most cases.

 The bottom line is; you don’t have to spend thousands of pounds extra to get the most out of your photovoltaic solar panels.

 PV to hot water converters ‘versus’ voltage optimisers

 Voltage optimisation based on a concept that; the voltage supplied to homes by the National Grid is around 242V.
-The optimum rating for all electrical devices throughout the UK and Europe are 220V.
+The maximum rating for all electrical devices throughout the UK and Europe and valued at 220V.

-Voltage optimisation on residential sites does have its critics when sold purely on the basis of energy saving and can vary depending on what type of electrical appliances are being used.
+Voltage optimisation on residential sites does have its critics when sold purely by energy saving and can vary depending on the type of electrical appliance.

 Voltage optimisers can be purchased for around £350 as an PV to hot water converters.
 These hot water controllers are great devices that will effectively give you free hot water for around six to eight months of the year – provable.

-What PV to hot water converters actually does is divert the spare electricity from your panels to power the immersion unit in your hot water cylinder, thus giving you free hot water when your panels are working well.
+What PV to hot water converters does is divert the spare electricity from your panels to power the immersion unit in your hot water cylinder, thus giving you free hot water when your panels are working well.